uvapl/uva-prog-physics/30 Week 3/10 Python Practice 3/20 Exercises.md

    * You might need to use one of the following (but, maybe not): To convert the string '90' to the number 90, use int('90'); to convert the int 90 to the string '90', use str(90).

+## 3.6 Double check

+For every problem, check the following:

+* Have you put the problem in a function?
+* Have you added the problem to the right Python file?
+* Have you put your name on top of that file?
+* Have tou made sure the program is NOT interactive (e.g. we don't have to type anything)?
+* Have you written at least three tests to show the program is correct, or even more tests if the problem prescribes this?
+* Do the tests give the expected output?